 Prototypes for what's almost certain to be a mid-engine Chevrolet Corvette have been spotted, and the latest testers are wearing the least camouflage gear we've seen yet.
 In fact, most of the new car's final details can be seen.

-The prototypes are thought to be a next-generation C8 Corvette due out early next year as a 2020 model, specifically a base variant.
+The prototypes are thought to be a next-generation C8 Corvette due out this summer as a 2020 model, specifically a base variant.
 The C8 was originally expected for 2019 but then Chevy went and launched the C7 ZR1.

 Even so, that's still a relatively short lifespan for the C7 Corvette which first arrived for 2014.
 The reason for the quick changeover is because General Motors had started work on a mid-engine design for the C7 but ended up scrapping the plans in the tumult of the 2009 bankruptcy, with the C7 we ended up with being somewhat of a placeholder.